evansergeant/RSurveillance/README.md

 ####3.3.
 Miscellaneous functions
 #####adj.risk()
 **Adjusted risk**
 Calculates adjusted risk for given relative risk and population proportions.
-This is an intermediate calculation in the calculation of effective probability of infection for risk-based surveillance activities
+This is an intermediate calculation in the calculation of effective probability of infection for risk-based surveillance activities.
+Used by `epi.calc()`, `sep.rb2.binom()` and `sep.rb2.hypergeo()` functions.

 *Usage*
 `adj.risk(rr, ppr)`

 #####epi.calc()
 **Effective probability of infection (EPI)**
-Calculates effective probability of infection (adjusted design prevalence) for each risk group for risk-based surveillance activities
+Calculates effective probability of infection (EPI; adjusted design prevalence) for each risk group for risk-based surveillance activities.
+Uses `adj.risk` (this package) function for calculations.

 *Usage*
 `epi.calc(pstar, rr, ppr)`